dnakhooda/SimpleInterpreter/README.md

   end;
 ```

-Again, please be aware that the paranthesis after the if statement is required.
-Again, the spaces are required.
+⚠️ Be sure to include the parentheses in the expression after the `if` keyword, as well as spaces.

-After the "if" keyword and expression, there should be "then;" and "end;" statements.
-Anything between these statements is within the if statement.
-After the "end;" statement you can use the "else;" statement followed by a "then;" statement to create an else clause in the if statement.
-Be sure to close the else with a "end;" statement.
+Use `then;` to begin the if block and `end;` to close it.
+Optionally, you can include an `else; then;` block, which must also be closed with `end;`.

 <h3>Repeat Loops: </h3>

-Below is an example of a repeat loop:
+Here’s an example of a repeat loop:

 ```
 repeat ( 10 ) i; then;